Polyteam Semantics: Polyteam semantics for complex formulae

-\begin{remark} In particular it follows from the previous proposition that, in the polyteam setting, each occurrence of any (any downward closed, resp.) $\ESO$-definable poly-atom that takes variables of a single sort as parameters may be equivalently expressed by a formula of $\PFO(\inds)$ ($\PFO(\deps)$, resp.) that only uses variables of the same single sort. \end{remark}
+\begin{remark} In particular it follows from the previous proposition that, in the polyteam setting, each occurrence of any (any downwards closed, resp.) $\ESO$-definable poly-atom (with the empty team property) that takes variables of a single sort as parameters may be equivalently expressed by a formula of $\PFO(\inds)$ ($\PFO(\deps)$, resp.) that only uses variables of the same single sort. \end{remark}

 We end this section by considering the relationship of global and local disjunctions.
-In particular, we observe that by the introduction of local disjunction its global variant becomes redundant.
-To facilitate our construction we here allow the use of $\vee^I$, where $I$ is a set on indices, with obvious semantics.
+In particular, we observe that either one of the two disjunctions could be omitted from $\PFO$ without influencing the expressivity of the logic.
+To facilitate our construction, we here allow the use of disjunctions of type $\vee^I$, where $I$ is a set of indices, with the obvious semantics.
 We then show that $\lor$ can be replaced by $\lor^I$ and $\lor^I$ by $\lor^i$.

-\begin{proposition} For every formula of $\PFO$ there exists an equivalent formula of $\PFO$ that only uses disjunctions of type $\lor^i$. \end{proposition} \begin{proof} Let $\phi$ be a formula of $\PFO$ and let $I$ list the sorts of all the variables that occur in $\phi$.
-Let $\phi^*$ denote the formula obtained from $\phi$ by substituting all occurrences of $\lor$ by $\lor^I$.
-It is a direct consequence of the locality property that $\phi$ and $\phi^*$ are equivalent.
+\begin{proposition} For every formula $\phi$ of $\PFO$ there exists an equivalent formula $\psi_l$ ($\psi_g$, resp.) of $\PFO$ in which all disjunctions are local (global, resp.). \end{proposition} \begin{proof} \textbf{Local case.} Let $\phi$ be a formula of $\PFO$ and let $I$ list the sorts of all the variables that occur in $\phi$.
+First, we let $\phi'$ denote the formula obtained from $\phi$ by substituting all occurrences of $\lor$ by $\lor^I$.
+It is a direct consequence of the locality property that $\phi$ and $\phi'$ are equivalent.